Branden Dawson: Soles de Mexicali (2018–2019)

 On December 19, 2018, Dawson signed with Soles de Mexicali of the Mexican Liga Nacional de Baloncesto Profesional (LNBP).
 On January 9, 2019, Dawson recorded career-highs of 25 points and 18 rebounds, while shooting 10-of-18 from the field, along with seven assists in a 111–90 win over Correcaminos UAT Victoria.
 In 21 LNBP games played during the 2018–19 season, he averaged 14.2 points, 7.8 rebounds and 2.9 assists per game.

 Gigantes de Jalisco (2019)

-Dawsen finished out the season with the Gigantes de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
+Dawson finished out the season with the Gigantes de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).

+Metropolitanos de Mauricio Báez (2019)

+In July 2019, Dawson joined Metropolitanos de Mauricio Báez from the Torneo Superior de Baloncesto.

+Return to Cañeros (2019)

+On September 3, 2019, Dawson returned to Cañeros del Este of the Liga Nacional de Baloncesto.

 Bnei Herzliya (2019)

 On November 29, 2019, Dawson signed a two-month contract with Bnei Herzliya of the Israeli National League as an injury cover for Jakim Donaldson.
 On December 14, 2019, he parted ways with Herzliya after appearing in two games due to an injury.

+On March 3, 2020, Dawson signed with Cocodrilos de Caracas of the Superliga Profesional de Baloncesto.